 Our local Easter egg hunt marks the beginning of spring for us here in the Northeast of United States.
-Though we’ve lived here for three years now, the cold winter season still comes as a shock to our family.
+Though we’ve lived here for five years now, the cold winter season still comes as a shock to our family.
 So any time there’s a chance to bring out cute and colorful spring and Easter activities with my daughter, we’re in!

 We’ve received Easter catalogs in the mail and seen Easter books on display in the library.
 What do you have planned for your Easter celebrations?
 Along with your fun Easter activities, why not add movement to your celebrations with these twelve Easter yoga poses for kids.

 Simply clear a space (indoors or outdoors), practice barefoot (if possible), grab a yoga mat (or towel on a non-slip surface), and give yoga a go!
 Feel free to encourage your children’s creativity—ask them if they have any other Easter yoga poses to add to the sequence.

 The following kid-friendly yoga postures have been specifically sequenced to invite flow from one pose to the next.
 But feel free to shorten or lengthen the sequence to suit the ages and needs of your children.
 Make this Easter yoga experience your own.

 1. Pretend to be a Chick or Duck – Squat Pose

 Come down to a squat with your knees apart and bend your arms, pretending they are the wings of a duck.
 Then try waddling and quacking like a duck.

 2. Pretend to be a Puppy – Downward-Facing Dog Pose

 Step back to your hands and feet in an upside-down V shape, with your buttocks up in the air, and stretch like a puppy.